boonya-csharp/VedioShowAPlayer/README.md

 # VedioShowAPlayer

-APlayer is created by thunder ,APlayer is seem to be ActiveX.
+APlayer is created by thunder ,and it is seem to be ActiveX.

 # APlayerSDK is running on windows plateform